 - (a) Financing Funding Sources.
-A-In addition to funding from sources otherwise authorized for use by a city council in connection with a project, a city council may provide for the payment of all or a portion of the cost of a project for which an assessment may be imposed under this Article from one or more financing funding sources listed in this subsection.
-The assessment resolution must include the estimated cost of the project to be funded from assessments and the amount of the cost estimated to be derived from the each respective financing funding source. - (1) Revenue bonds issued under G.S.
+A-In addition to funding from sources otherwise authorized for use by a city eouncil in connection with a project, a city council may provide for the payment of all or a portion of the cost of a project for which an assessment may be imposed under this Article from one or more financing-funding sources listed in this subsection.
+The assessment resolution must include the estimated cost of the project to be funded from assessments and the amount of the cost estimated to be derived from the-each respective financing-funding source. - (1) Revenue bonds issued under G.S.
 160A-239.6. - (2) Project development financing debt instruments issued under the North Carolina Project Development Financing Act, Article 6 of Chapter 159 of the General Statutes. - (3) General obligation bonds issued under the Local Government Bond Act, Article 4 of Chapter 159 of the General Statutes. - (4) General revenues. - (5) Funds from private parties. - (b) Assessments Pledged.
 An assessment imposed under this Article may be pledged to secure revenue bonds under G.S.
 160A-239.6 or as additional security for a project development financing debt instrument under G.S.
 159-111.
 If an assessment imposed under this Article is pledged to secure financing, the city council must covenant to enforce the payment of the assessments. - (c) Reimbursement From Assessments.
-If a city council contracts with a private party to construct a project on behalf of the city as provided in G.S.
-160A-239.7, the city council may agree to impose one or more assessments pursuant to this Article in order to reimburse the private party for costs incurred by the private party related to the project, including an inflationary factor applicable during any period of abeyance provided under G.S.
-160A-239.5.
-The city council shall not be obligated to reimburse a private party any amount in excess of assessment revenues actually collected less the city's related administrative costs. - "§ 160A-239.5.
-Payment of assessments by installments.
+If a city contracts with a private party to construct a project on behalf of the city as provided in G.S.
+160A-239.7, the city council may agree to impose one or more assessments pursuant to this Article in order to reimburse the private party for actual costs incurred by the private party related to the project and documented to the city.
+The city council shall not be obligated to reimburse a private party any amount in excess of assessment revenues actually collected less the city's related administrative costs.